AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 Yes.
 Import HTML content via direct copy/paste into the content editor, file upload from your computer, or load from a URL.
 Ensure your HTML uses email-compatible code (HTML 4.0/XHTML) with inline CSS, and host images on a public server.
 Campaign automatically adds personalization and tracking to imported HTML.

->[!TIP]
->
->For the best email design experience, use the **Email Designer** in the Campaign Web UI, which offers modern drag-and-drop capabilities and built-in responsive templates, rather than importing raw HTML.
+**Tip:** For the best email design experience, use the **Email Designer** in the Campaign Web UI, which offers modern drag-and-drop capabilities and built-in responsive templates, rather than importing raw HTML.

 [Import HTML content](../send/defining-the-email-content.md)